1914 — Present

-Occasional worship services were conducted around 1907 to 1914, led by supply pastors.
+Occasional worship services were conducted and led by supply pastors.
 A vacant Methodist Church on Moose Meadow Road, Willington, CT was used.
 The building later became the home of Donald and Darlene Hipsky.

-Pastor John Bellan then served the congregation from May 1930, until December 1937.
+Pastor John Bellan then served the congregation starting in May and continued until until December 1937.
 A parsonage was purchased on Olympic Avenue, a Sunday school was begun, and a Young People’s Club organized.
 It was also during this time that the English language was first used in services.

-Following an interim during which Pastor Billy of Northampton, Pennsylvania, served here, Pastor Andrew Balaska arrived in May 1939.
+His arrival followed an interim period during which Pastor Billy of Northampton, Pennsylvania, served here.
 The mortgage on the parsonage was paid in 1944 and in August 1946, the present organ was purchased and dedicated.
 Pastor Balaska remained in Stafford Springs until June 1950.

 During the relatively short ministry of Pastor John Nosco, who served from February 1951, until June 1953, a choir was organized.
 Most significantly, weekly English services were begun.
 Pastor Albert Ursin of Torrington, Connecticut, served as administrator until the arrival of the next pastor.

-Pastor Goldstein accepted the call from Holy Trinity that same year and served Holy Trinity until 1980.
+Pastor Goldstein accepted the call from Holy Trinity and served Holy Trinity until 1980.
 Pastor Goldstein kept the Slovak tradition going by learning the Slovak liturgy.
 This was greatly appreciated by many of the older members.

-Pastor Allen German received our call in 1988 and led us in pray and worship until 1994.
 Pastor German and his family settled into Stafford Springs and Holy Trinity quickly and enjoyed working with the Harvest Sales, anniversaries and other special services.
 Pastor German kept a close relationship with Slovakia and preached a sermon in his family’s parish in Veranow, Slovakia.
 Needless to say, many members were pleased to have a Slovak speaking pastor even though English was used in the liturgy.
 Pastor German resigned in 1994 due to health problems.
-In 1998 with significantly improved health he was able to serve as pastor of St. Pauls Lutheran Church, Danbury, CT.
+(In 1998 with significantly improved health he was able to serve as pastor of St. Pauls Lutheran Church, Danbury, CT.)

-In the winter of 1996 Pastor Linda Kraft accepted our call and began the journey from California to Stafford Springs.
-Arriving on February 8 and installed as pastor three days later.
 It was indeed a busy time for Pastor Kraft.
 Pastor Kraft quickly began her work her, enjoying meaningful worship, soup suppers, moments of laughter, tight budgets and some tears but always ready to do the task God called her to do.
-In the spring of 2002 Pastor Kraft was called to be Pastor of Holy Trinity Lutheran Church of Trumbull, CT.
+In the spring of 2002 Pastor Kraft was called to be Pastor of Holy Trinity Lutheran Church in Trumbull, CT.